 The whispers and the nudges had become too much and Noonan decided to put an end to it all.
 He did so with the help of a pistol and a bullet to his own heart.

-No, a lowly private could never be allowed tarnish the good name of the regiment in such a way, history would see to it that their fine, glamorous Colonel would have that dubious honour all to himself just a short time later.
+No, a lowly private could never be allowed tarnish the good name of the regiment in such a way, history saw to it that the only scandal the Seventh were known for was the one caused by their fine, glamorous Colonel’s disastrous leadership at the Battle of Little Bighorn.